amjadmajid/jetson_csi_cam/README.md

 <p align="left"><a href="http://petermoran.org/csi-cameras-on-tx2/"><img src="https://img.shields.io/badge/CSI_Cameras_on_the_TX2_(The_Easy_Way)-Learn_more_at_my_blog-blue.svg?style=social"></a></p>

-This ROS package makes it simple to use CSI cameras on the Nvidia Jetson TK1, TX1, or TX2 with ROS via gstreamer and the Nvidia multimedia API.
+This ROS package makes it simple to use CSI cameras on the Nvidia Jetson nano with ROS via gstreamer and the Nvidia multimedia API.
 This is done by properly configuring [`gscam`](http://wiki.ros.org/gscam) to work with the Nvidia hardware.

 **Features**